Installer Directory

 Are Heat Pumps Efficient?

 Using the word efficiency when referring to heat pumps should generally be avoided.
 This is because the term has a very specific thermodynamic definition.
-Instead, the term coefficient of performance (COP) should be used instead.
+Instead, the term coefficient of performance (COP) should be used when discussing technical performance.
 This is because it is used to describe the ratio of useful heat per work input.
 Most vapour compressed heat pumps use electrically powered motors / compressors for their work input.

 COMPARE PRICES FROM LOCAL INSTALLERS